nathalia0902/smart-home/README.md

 ---

-# Trabalho 3 – API REST
+# 8. Arquitetura do Trabalho 3

-## Objetivo

-Implementar um serviço remoto sem utilizar sockets diretamente nem RMI.

-A comunicação cliente-servidor foi implementada através de uma API REST.

----

-# Arquitetura

 Cliente Python
 ↓